brownLlama/lunarllama/README.md

+<h1 align="center">Hi 👋, I'm brown Llama </h1>
+<h3 align="center">A passionate Analytics Engineer</h3>

 # lunarLlama

-lunarLlama is a modified version of LunarVim, created and maintained by the administrators of LunarVim.
-We would like to express our gratitude to the LunarVim team for their incredible work.
+lunarLlama is a personalized version of LunarVim.
+Please visit [here](https://www.lunarvim.org/) to get more detail on LunarVim.
+I would like to express my gratitude to the LunarVim admins and team for their incredible work.

-In this guide, we will walk you through the installation process of lunarLlama on a GCP Ubuntu instance.
+In this guide, I'll walk you through the installation process of lunarLlama on a GCP Ubuntu instance with a small pinch of my personal taste.

 ## Step 1: Cloning the Repository

-Begin by cloning the lunarLlama Git repository to your local machine.
+Create a GCP instance and begin by cloning the lunarLlama Git repository to the instance.

 ```bash
 git clone https://github.com/brownLlama/lunarllama.git